Robert Napper

 Robert Clive Napper (born 25 February 1966) is an English serial killer and rapist.
 He has been convicted of two murders, one manslaughter, two rapes and two attempted rapes.
 He was sentenced to indefinite detention at Broadmoor Hospital on 18 December 2008 for the manslaughter of Rachel Nickell on 15 July 1992.
 He was previously convicted of the 1993 double murder of Samantha Bisset and her daughter Jazmine Bisset.

-Napper has been diagnosed with paranoid schizophrenia as well as Asperger syndrome.
+Napper has been diagnosed with paranoid schizophrenia as well as Asperger syndrome (now known as autism spectrum disorder).

 Early life

-Robert Napper is the eldest child of Brian Napper, a driving instructor, and his wife Pauline.
+Robert Napper is the eldest child of Brian Napper, a driving instructor, and his wife, Pauline.
 Born in Erith, southeast London, Napper was brought up in nearby Abbey Wood.
 His background was troubled and dysfunctional.
 The marriage of his parents was violent and Napper witnessed his father abusing his mother.
 His parents divorced when he was nine and he and his siblings (two brothers and a sister) were placed in foster care and underwent psychiatric treatment for six years at the Maudsley Hospital in Camberwell.

-Napper was socially awkward at school, where he was shunned by his peers who later described Napper as being "despised".
-At age 13, Napper underwent a personality change after a family friend sexually assaulted him on a camping holiday.
-The offender was jailed, but Napper became introverted, obsessively tidy, and reclusive, according to his mother.
+Napper was socially awkward at school, where he was shunned by his peers, who later described Napper as being "despised".
+At age 13 Napper underwent a personality change after a family friend sexually assaulted him on a camping holiday.
+The offender was jailed, but Napper became obsessively tidy and reclusive, according to his mother.
 He also bullied his siblings and spied on his sister while she was naked.

 Criminal activities

 In 1986, Napper first came to police attention after being convicted of an offence with an airgun.
 In October 1989, police had rejected information conveyed in a phone call from Napper's mother that her son had admitted to committing a rape on Plumstead Common.
 No case apparently matched the evidence.
-However, it emerged at the time of Napper's second conviction, that the rape of a 30-year-old woman, in front of her children, eight weeks earlier, had been reported to have occurred in a house which backed onto Plumstead Common.
+However, it emerged at the time of Napper's second conviction, that the rape of a 30-year-old woman, in front of her children, eight weeks earlier, had been reported to have occurred in a house that backed onto Plumstead Common.
 At this point, Pauline Napper broke off all contact with her son.

-On 15 July 1992 on Wimbledon Common, Napper stabbed the young mother Rachel Nickell 49 times in front of her son Alex, then aged two, who clung on to his mother's body begging her to wake up.
-Napper was questioned about unsolved attacks on other women during the year, but was eliminated from inquiries.
+On 15 July 1992 on Wimbledon Common Napper stabbed 23-year-old mother Rachel Nickell 49 times in front of her son, Alex, then aged two.
+Napper was questioned about unsolved attacks on other women during the year but was eliminated from inquiries.

 In November 1993, in the Bisset home in Plumstead, Napper stabbed 27-year-old Samantha Bisset in her neck and chest, killing her, and then sexually assaulted and smothered her four-year-old daughter, Jazmine Jemima Bisset.
-In her sitting room, Napper mutilated Samantha Bisset's body, taking away body parts as a trophy.
+In her sitting room Napper mutilated Samantha Bisset's body, taking away body parts as a trophy.
 The crime scene was reportedly so grisly that the police photographer assigned to the case was forced to take two years' leave after witnessing it.